DUNE-DAQ/daq-kube/docs/README.md

 ## HOW TO

-See the `docs` directory for individual instructions.
+See the [docs](https://github.com/DUNE-DAQ/daq-kube/blob/develop/docs) directory for instructions on individual components.